zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 ![Screenshot shows the ticket detail view](/screenshots/cypress/documentation/use/basics-zammad-ui.cy.js/zammad-ui-full.png)

-## Главни елементи корисничког интерфејса
+## Main UI elements

 The screenshot above shows a ticket detail view in Zammad.
 Read on for a description of the different main elements of Zammad.

-Primary Navigation
+Primary navigation
 : This is the whole left sidebar which includes the search, notifications, overviews, the taskbar, your avatar, the ticket create button and maybe more, depending on your system (see next section).

-Ticket Detail View
+Ticket detail view
 : This is where you handle your customer requests.
 It appears in the main content in the middle of the screen when a ticket tab is selected in the navigation sidebar.